clumsyjedi/clj-orphanage/README.md

 # clj-orphanage

-A Clojure library designed to ... well, that part is up to you.
+A Clojure library to find orphaned clojure files

 ## Usage

-FIXME
+   [clj-orphanage "0.1.0"]

+   (require 'orphanage.core :refer :all)
+   (find-orphans "/path/to/proj/root")

 ## License

-Copyright © 2013 FIXME
+Copyright © 2013 Frazer Irving

 Distributed under the Eclipse Public License, the same as Clojure.